 We are accompanied by Tom Couture, Banff Cycle’s owner and first person to bike The Great Trail (an impressive feat – it’s 24,000 kilometres long!); and Rachel Peer, experienced guide and cyclist.
 Their energy and enthusiasm is infectious.
 “I’m 99% sure we’re gonna see a bear!”
 Rachel grins.
 Tom tells me not to worry about taking photos, and “just enjoy the ride with your family!”
 I stick the GoPro on my helmet anyways.
-I’ve been dreaming about this bike ride for so long, and want to capture its beauty.
+I’ve been dreaming about this bike ride for so long, I wanna capture its beauty.

 As we leave the town of Banff and cruise down Vermilion Lakes Road, we keep a moderate pace and enjoy the view of the lakes and Mount Rundle.
 After getting on the Bow Valley Parkway, however, Tom tells us to crank it up and we zoom down the highway laughing.
 “This is so fun, right Mom?!” my youngest shrieks.
 We stop for scenic viewpoints, a pokey grouse, and deer; and race Rachel on her road bike up hills (so unfair, I know, but she’s a good sport and amazingly fit having biked over 5,000 kilometres this season).